OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

   one of them, which is designated the Standard Concept.
   The others are
   source concepts.
-  Standard concepts (‘S’) are the only concepts used in analytical fields.
+  Standard concepts ("S") are the only concepts used in analytical fields.

 - We strive for collaborative and transparent Vocabularies with most of